 - 1. Lectures: Lectures are to be kept to a minimum.
 Certain selected topics can be taken as lectures.
 Lectures may be didactic or integrated. - 2.
 Journal Club: Recommended to be held once a week.
-All the PG students are expected to attend and actively participate in discussion and enter in the Log Book the relevant details.
+All the PG students are expected to attend and actively participate in discussion and enter in the Log Book the

+- relevant details.
 The presentations would be evaluated using check lists and would carry weightage for internal assessment.
 A time table with names of the students and the moderator should be announced in advance. - 3.
 Subject Seminar: Recommended to be held once a week.
 All the PG students are expected to attend and actively participate in discussion and enter in the Log Book relevant details.
 The presentations would be evaluated using check lists and would carry weightage for internal assessment.
 A timetable for the subject with names of the students and the moderator should be announced in advance. - 4.
 Case Discussion: Recommended to be held once a week.
 All the PG students are expected to attend and actively participate in discussion and enter in the Log Book relevant details.
 The presentations would be evaluated using check lists and would carry weightage for internal assessment.
 A timetable for the case presentation with names of the students should be announced in advance. - 5.
-Ward Rounds: Ward rounds may be service or teaching rounds.

-a) Service Rounds: Postgraduate students should do service rounds every day for the care of the patients.
-Newly admitted patients should be worked up by the post graduate student and presented to the faculty members the following day.

-b) Teaching Rounds: Every unit should have 'grand rounds' for teaching purpose at the bed side.
-A diary should be maintained for day-to-day activities by the post-graduate students.

-Entries of (a) and (b) should be made in the Log book.

-- 6. Clinico-Pathological Conference: Recommended once a month for all post graduate students.
+Ward Rounds: Ward rounds may be service or teaching rounds. - a) Service Rounds: Postgraduate students should do service rounds every day for the care of the patients.
+Newly admitted patients should be worked up by the post graduate student and presented to the faculty members the following day. - b) Teaching Rounds: Every unit should have 'grand rounds' for teaching purpose at the bed side.
+A diary should be maintained for day-to-day activities by the post-graduate students. - Entries of (a) and (b) should be made in the Log book. - 6.
+Clinico-Pathological Conference: Recommended once a month for all post graduate students.
 Presentation to be done by rotation.
 Presentations will be assessed using checklist.
 If cases are not available due to lack of clinical postmortems, it could be supplemented by published CPCs. - 7.
+Uro-Radiogy Meet Recommended once a month for all post graduate students.
+Presentation to be done by rotation.
+Presentations will be assessed using checklist. - 8.
 Inter Departmental Meetings: Strongly recommended particularly with related departments like Nephrology, Pathology, Radiology and Radiation Oncology at least once a month.
-These meetings should be attended by post-graduate students and relevant entries must be made in the Log Book.
+These meetings should be attended by post-graduate students and relevant entries must be made in the Log Book. - 9.
+Mortality Meeting: The mortality meeting should be conducted in the department every month.
+The post graduate student should prepare the details regarding the cause of death after going through the case records in detail, and should present during the mortality meeting.
+The death records will be discussed in detail during this meeting. - 10.
+Teaching Skills: Post-graduate students must teach under graduate students (eg. Medical, Nursing) by taking demonstrations, bedside clinics, tutorials, lectures etc. Assessment is made using a checklist by medical faculty as well as by the students.
+Record of their participation is to be kept in Log Book.
+Training of postgraduate students in Educational Science and Technology is recommended. - 11.
+Continuing Medical Education Programmes (CME): Recommended that at least one national and state level CME programmes should be attended by each student during the course.
+CME will carry credits.